Overview

 Lets’ sum up:

-Etsy has a built-in customer base and is perfect for selling online, and Shopify has a great website automatization and gives its users access to valuable tools and features.
-The strategy of using both Etsy and Shopify can be very beneficial for your brand.
+Etsy has a built-in customer base and is perfect for selling online, while Shopify has a great website automatization and gives its users access to valuable tools and features.
+The strategy of using both Etsy and Shopify can be very beneficial for your business.

 It can create more awareness around your brand and, eventually, grow your sales.